Energy and Utilities

-Changing the energy landscape
+Changing the energy landscape with effective grid integration

 With the global focus on renewable energy increasing, the onus is now on the energy and utilities industry to ensure the energy infrastructure and electric grids are ready to shift towards renewable energy resources and clean energy technologies.